 Flavored floss sugars are the easiest options for flavored cotton candy making.
 These products make a cotton candy maker’s job seamless!

-To make flavored cotton candy with these flavorings, place ¼ tsp of flavor extract or concentrate into the sugar.
-Stir the mixture until the ingredients are evenly incorporated.
+To make flavored cotton candy with flavor powders, just mix a small amount of flavor powder into a bowl of sugar.
+Whisk until both ingredients are combined.
 Then place the flavored sugar into the middle of the machine.
-If you feel the cotton candy needs more flavoring, add in an additional ¼ tsp of chosen flavoring.
+If you feel the cotton candy needs more flavoring, add a pinch more flavor powder and repeat the process.

 Another ingredient to consider is coloring.
 Unfortunately, it’s easy to find artificial coloring in grocery stores.
 In fact, most cotton candies are made using Red 40, Yellow 5, and Blue 1.
 If you’re trying to avoid artificial coloring there are a few natural options available!